-When the RDS instance is created successfully, the system automatically creates a free slave instance for it in the same region as that of the master instance.
-But the slave instance is located in a different zone (random assignment) from that of the master instance.
+Once the RDS instance is created successfully, the system automatically creates a free slave instance for it.
+The slave instance is located in the same region, where the master instance is located, but in a different zone.

-This article describes how to switch the master/slave instance.
+This document describes how to switch the master/slave instance.

 Currently this operation is not applicable to MySQL 5.7 and SQL Server 2012 instances.
-Since they are basic single node edition instances, and they do not have slave node.
+This is because they are Basic Edition instances, and do not have slave nodes.

 Switching the master/slave instance may result in transient disconnection.
-Make sure that your application has a reconnection policy.
+Make sure that your application has a reconnection configuration.

 Log on to the

 Select the region where the target instance is located.